Georges034302/cloud-wil-demo/week7/lab_7_f_monitor_scaling.md

 | sort by TimeGenerated desc
 ```

-✅ Shows autoscale rule that triggered, thresholds, and action outcomes.
+✅ Helps trace scale triggers and evaluation outcomes.

 ---

+## ✅ Lab Complete

-✔️ **Lab complete – you monitored and diagnosed Azure scaling behavior using run history, metrics, logs, and alert rules.**
+You monitored and diagnosed Azure App Service and VMSS scaling using Portal, CLI, and ARM.
+You configured logging, alerting, and diagnostics to track autoscale behavior reliably.